ee2theipi/web_scraping/README.md

      - news.db

-Testing the Relation/impact of news on stock prices - (presentation)
+Testing the Relation/impact of news on stock prices - (presentation) Testing how news affect the stock price:
+ - Check for dates on which there is sudden rise/fall in stock price.
+ - scrape for news on adani or related industry (or any major global event) around that date.
+ - Observation:
+    - Positive news suggests a increase in price and negative news fall in price.

 Note: All the files should be executed in the order they are mentioned. database file will be saved in default user directory (C:/users/admin/'database.db') maybe